-The most cost and time effective container delivery and pickup process happens when a prime mover delivers an empty container to a vacant loading bay, detaches the trailer and picks up a laden container from another bay.
+The most cost and time-effective container delivery and pickup process happen when a prime mover delivers an empty container to a vacant loading bay, detaches the trailer, and picks up a laden container from another bay.

 There are scenarios where truck drivers are expected to live load, instead of using a drop and hook method.
 This means they deliver an empty container to a loading bay, but instead of detaching the trailer and picking up a laden container, the prime mover remains attached.